devanymoe/weathereddit/README.md

 1) Create a [Wunderground API key](https://www.wunderground.com/weather/api/)

-2) Create a config.js file in the js directory containing the following:
+2) Create a config.js file in the js directory containing the following

 ```
 var config = {